-The Board appoints the Chancellor, who is the Chief Executive Officer of CSU, and the President of each campus, each of whom is the Chief Executive Officer of the respective campus.
-The Board, the Chancellor, and the Presidents develop systemwide policy that is implemented at the campus level through broad-based consultative procedures.
+The Board appoints the Chancellor and the Vice Chancellors of the CSU system, and the President of each campus, each of whom is the Chief Executive Officer of the respective campus.
+The Board, the Chancellor, the Vice Chancellors, and the Presidents develop systemwide policy that is implemented at the campus level through broad-based consultative procedures.
 Principal staff members of the CSU System are located in the CSU administrative office in Long Beach.
 They include:

 Dr. Timothy P. White, Chancellor and member of the Board.
 Dr. White joined CSU in December 2012 after having served as chancellor of the University of California, Riverside since 2008.
 Previously, Dr. White was the president of the University of Idaho from 2004 to 2008.
 He also served at Oregon State University from 1996 to 2004 as a dean, the provost and executive vice president, and with an interim appointment as president.
-White is a product of California's Master Plan, having pursued his higher education from Diablo Valley Community College, Fresno State University, CSU East Bay (formally CSU, Hayward), and his Ph.D. from the University of California, Berkeley.
+Dr. White is a product of the California Master Plan for Higher Education, having pursued his higher education from Diablo Valley Community College, Fresno State University, CSU East Bay (formally CSU, Hayward), and his Ph.D. from the University of California, Berkeley.

-Steve Relyea, Treasurer of the Board and Executive Vice Chancellor and Chief Financial Officer for Business and Finance, joined the Chancellor's Office in April 2014.
-Prior to joining CSU, Mr. Relyea had over thirty years of experience in administration and finance in the University of California system and most recently served as Vice Chancellor of External and Business Affairs at the University of California, San Diego.
+Steve W. Relyea, Executive Vice Chancellor and Chief Financial Officer for Business and Finance and Treasurer of the Board, joined the Chancellor's Office in April 2014.
+Prior to joining CSU, Mr. Relyea had over thirty years of experience in administration and finance in the University of California system and had most recently served as Vice Chancellor of External and Business Affairs at the University of California, San Diego.

 Dr. Loren J. Blanchard, Executive Vice Chancellor for Academic and Student Affairs, was appointed in July 2015.
-Prior to his appointment, Dr. Banchard was the provost and senior vice president for academic affairs at the Xavier University of Louisiana.
-He previously was the associate vice chancellor for academic and multicultural affairs at Louisiana State University Health Sciences Center and was the provost and senior vice president for academic for academic affairs at the University of Louisiana System of Colleges and Universities.
+Prior to his appointment, Dr. Blanchard was the provost and senior vice president for academic affairs at the Xavier University of Louisiana and prior to that was the associate vice chancellor for academic and multicultural affairs at Louisiana State University Health Sciences Center and provost and senior vice president for academic affairs at the University of Louisiana System of Colleges and Universities.